Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Many times, privately held companies provide better products at a lower cost since they don’t need to worry about what shareholders think.
 Unfortunately, that’s just not the case when we stacked up ADT against Guardian Protection.
 From their pricing to their capabilities, ADT beat them out in just about every category.
 To give you a better idea, here’s a quick overview comparing ADT and Guardian Protection in a few key criteria for choosing a home security system:

-- Home Automation: Speaking of equipment that works cohesively, ADT also offers more cohesive home automation capabilities.
-They partnered with Google so they now integrate flawlessly with all Google Home products.
+• Home Automation: Speaking of equipment that works cohesively, ADT also offers more cohesive home automation capabilities.
+Their Google partnership means they integrate flawlessly with all Google Home products.
 ADT is also Z-Wave compatible, meaning it can work with over 4,000 third-party smart home products.
 Guardian Protection only offers a handful of home automation devices.

 >> Learn More: The Ins and Outs of Home Security Contracts